 The next load of laundry was life changing, and I will be forever grateful to my play-date friend.
 With the use of softener, but no dryer sheets, I had ZERO static.
 My laundry was soft and dried faster than it normally did.
 About a year down the road as we were removing chemicals from our home, I removed the softener and replaced it with 2 tsp of white vinegar per load.
 Not the change I expected.
 With the vinegar my towels dried better, our whites were whiter, and our clothes were even less wrinkled.
 I still, 8 years later, have that first set of dryer balls, and they look just about the same as they did the day we made them.
 They must have been through thousands of dryer cycles at this point.
 We also make these every year, the kids love playing with different designs and colors, and we gift them to family and friends.
 We hope you love this simple DIY just as much as we do!
 Be warned, its addicting to felt wool!
 Once you are hooked, there's no going back!

 How To Make Wool Dryer Balls

-- Wool roving (you can find this online at amazon here!) we recommend purchasing from a farm has non-mulesed sheep and is 100% natural, not ever bleached.
-(Also, this is a LOT of wool, this particular bag will make 10-12 dryer balls).
+- Wool roving (you can find this online at Amazon), but if possible, we recommend purchasing from a local farm that has non-mulesed sheep and is 100% natural - not ever bleached.
+(Also, if you buy from Amazon, this is a LOT of wool - this particular bag will make 10-12 dryer balls.)

 - Old tights or panty hose...they will be ruined when you are finished.